erochest/tardi/cline_docs/active_context.md

 5. Review and adjust plans as needed

 ## Recent Changes
+- Implemented character values and literals:
+  - Added Value::Char variant with support for Unicode characters
+  - Added scanner support for character literals and escape sequences
+  - Added compiler support for character literals
+  - Added comprehensive tests for character handling
+  - Created documentation for character types and literals
 - Implemented basic compiler structure with support for integers, floats, and booleans
 - Created Program structure for managing constants, instructions, and op_table
 - Implemented VM with Indirect Threaded Code (ITC) and basic stack operations